attack68/rateslib/docs/source/i_whatsnew.rst

 The ``VolValue`` is renamed to ``FXVolValue`` and it can now also be used to calibrate SABR Objects (bug).
 The doc pages should be expanded and examples given.

+The `STIRFuture` has been refactored to make ``bp_value`` redundant and instead replaced by a designed notional and DCF for the period.

 .. list-table::
    :widths: 25 75